fractalide/fractalide-oz/README.md

 Fractallang is an implementation of Hypercard that swaps out Hypertalk for a Flow Based Programming language.

-It is the front end language for Fractalide a content centric network browser.
+It is the front end language for Fractalide a Content Centric Network browser.

 In other words, what Javascript is to a Channel Centric Browser (HTTP Browser), so Fractallang is to a Content Centric Browser.